Raymond-CL/FORTRAN-modules-for-HEP/README.md

 The modules are separated in folders, most of them with corresponding main program.

-It can be compiled with the following code:
+It can be compiled with the following 'makefile':

 Listed below are some common modules that are useful in high energy physics calculations: